Case Brief Memorandum

 Jones v.
 Star Credit Corp., 298 N.Y.S.2d 264 (Sup.
 Ct.1969)

-The court determined that there are three criteria which must be met in coming to its conclusion: (1) there should be “gross disparity” in values exchanged, (2) bargaining power must be lacking, (3) exploitation of one party in the contract leading to an unfair agreement.
+The court determined that three criteria must be met in coming to its conclusion: (1) there should be “gross disparity” in values exchanged, (2) bargaining power must be lacking, and (3) exploitation of one party in the contract leading to an unfair agreement.
 In Jones v.
-Star Credit Corps, there was gross disparity on the terms of the agreement because the difference between original value of the freezer and the selling price in the agreement was significantly high (Helveston, & Jacobs, 2014).
-The plaintiffs had low education and were low income earners thus presenting a lack of bargaining power on the agreement.
-It is also evident that the defendant was exploited this lack of bargaining power to inflate the credit charges and cause the disparities in the contract.
+Star Credit Corps, there was gross disparity in the terms of the agreement because the difference between the original value of the freezer and the selling price in the agreement was significantly high (Helveston, & Jacobs, 2014).
+The plaintiffs had low education and were low-income earners, thus presenting a lack of bargaining power in the agreement.
+It is also evident that the defendant exploited this lack of bargaining power to inflate the credit charges and cause disparities in the contract.

 Virginia Courts Treatment of Unconscionability